 (a) If you have any concerns or complaints about our services please raise them as soon as possible to the person in our firm who has overall responsibility for your work.

 (b) If you are not satisfied with the way that person has dealt with your complaint please raise the matter with Tony Bamford.
 We will endeavour in good faith to resolve the matter with you in a way that is fair to all concerned.
 You will be provided with a response in writing.

-(c) If you do not wish to refer your complaint to our firm, or you are not satisfied with the response to your complaint, you may refer your complaint to Frank Freeman of Frank Freeman Law.
+(c) If you do not wish to refer your complaint to our firm, or you are not satisfied with the response to your complaint, you may refer your complaint to Graeme Malone of Solutions Law Office.
 He may be contacted as follows:

 II. by email to firstname.lastname@example.org;

-(d) If you remain unsatisfied, the New Zealand Law Society has a complaints service to which you may refer the issue.
-Matters may be directed to the Nelson office of the New Zealand Law Society at 4/15 Alma Lane, Nelson 7010 – PO Box 240 Nelson 7040 – Telephone 03 546 8535.
+(d) Alternatively, the New Zealand Law Society operates the Lawyers Complaints Service and you are able to make a complaint to that service.
+To do so, phone 0800 261 801 for information and advice about making a complaint.
+Matters may also be directed to the Nelson office of the New Zealand Law Society at 4/15 Alma Lane, Nelson 7010 - PO Box 240 Nelson 7040 - Telephone 03 546 8535.

 Client satisfaction is one of our primary objectives and feedback from clients is very helpful to us.
 If you would like to comment on any aspect of the service provided by us, please contact the person responsible for your business, or Tony Bamford.